Water Quality Blog

 Aquarion's $150M PFAS cleanup won't finish until 2031.
 Meanwhile, 19 CT water systems exceed new EPA limits.
 What Fairfield County residents should do now.

 No mandatory testing, no insurance, no clear agency in charge.
-CT's well water crisis mirrors the pyrrhotite disaster — but a $200-$500 test can protect you now.
+CT's well water crisis mirrors pyrrhotite — but a $200-$500 test can protect you.

 Waterbury's Soft Water Makes Lead Pipes Worse